White’s Knights: Jack Holmes and His Friend as American Fairy Tale

 We were once again the enviable young couple, American aristocrats [...]
 I allowed as to how I’d published a novel, and the people from Cleveland I’d confided in told the others, and soon their nicknames for us were Scott and Zelda.
 We tried to ignore the warning those names suggested of alcoholic defeat and madness and enjoy their more glamorous associations (…) Maybe because the other members of the safari saw us as so princely, so adorable, we tried to live up to their perceptions.
 Alex looked smart in her dark safari suit […] She bought an absurdly colonial pith helmet that everyone admired, though its associations made the progressive Cleveland lady uneasy.
 Alex was relaxed and warm with the black servants (…)

 In their excursion to “Africa,” which is necessarily more a concept than an actual continent, Will and Alex are given license to masquerade, which has an aphrodisiac effect on them.
 Of course it does: they’ve now entered the very cradle of illicit black sensuality, of bestial instinct, in which they can only preserve their own status by commensurate signifiers of Whiteness.
 Will is no more interested in the darker implications of this racial masquerade than he is in those of the Scott and Zelda personas.
 That White describes the wardrobe at some length (Alex’s “carefully tailored jacket sporting huge external pockets she was careful to keep empty and flat”) signals its function as costume, carefully chosen, and that this pretense is as dangerous, and as flimsy, as any of the other identities whose masks suddenly slip in these pages.
-The message is clear: Whiteness—especially in its need for props of flattened, subordinate blackness—is one more precarious fairy tale, folks.
+The message is clear: Whiteness—especially in its need for the prop of flattened, subordinate blackness—is just one more precarious fairy tale, folks.

-How, then, could those perpendicularly positioned “others” of gay and straight masculinity align?
+How then could those perpendicularly positioned “others” of gay and straight masculinity align?
 How might they establish, and then sustain, any fellowship?
-In one sentence, late in Jack Holmes and His Friend, Edmund White articulates the essential dynamic of gay/straight male comradery: “There were so few safe ritual male topics available to us that we ended up saying things that were real and personal.”
+In one sentence, late in Jack Holmes and His Friend, Edmund White articulates the essential dynamic of gay/straight male comradery.
+“There were so few safe ritual male topics available to us that we ended up saying things that were real and personal.”